niembro64/transformer_visual/attention_mechanism.md

    - Added a display of the most likely next token with its embedding

 5. **UI Improvements**:
-   - Added a "Training Mode" toggle to show the effect of dropout
+   - Added a "Training Mode" toggle for weight updates during training
    - Fixed multiple slider issue to ensure only one element can be edited at a time
    - Updated all component interfaces to maintain proper type safety
    - Enhanced matrix value visualization with sinusoidal color mapping